-Vegan Hot Chocolate – This paleo or vegan hot chocolate is a healthier take on a cozy classic.
+Vegan Hot Chocolate – This paleo or vegan hot cocoa is a healthier take on a cozy classic.
 Naturally sweetened, dairy free, and downright delicious!
 Scroll down for FULL RECIPE + VIDEO!

 The weather is chilly, and I’m craving all kinds of warm, cozy dishes.
 Soups, stews, and plenty of hot chocolate are all at the top of the list.
 It can be so hard to find a good dairy free hot chocolate, and I’ve been testing recipes for the last few months to come up with a version I love.

-A little sweetness – As for sweetener, there’s some sugar in the vegan chocolate chips I use (you could certainly use stevia-sweetened chocolate chips or a lower sugar dark chocolate bar), but the only sweetener I added to the mix is coconut sugar.
-Coconut sugar is believed to score lower on the glycemic index, which means it won’t impact your blood sugar as quickly (which means no big spikes and drops in energy).
+NATURAL SWEETENER.
+Other than the sugar in the chocolate chips, the only sweetener I add to this vegan hot cocoa mix is coconut sugar.
+Coconut sugar is scores lower on the glycemic index, which means it won’t impact your blood sugar as quickly as white sugar.
 When I’m just making this for myself, I add less sugar since I like it a little darker and richer, but the amount listed below is perfect for the rest of my family and is great for gift giving.
+(Need a different option?
+Check out the FAQ below!)

-The other thing I LOVE is that I can do so much to change up the flavors in this vegan hot chocolate mix to mimic my favorite store-bought kinds of yore.
+The other thing I LOVE is that I can do so much to change up the flavors in this vegan hot chocolate mix to mimic my favorite store-bought varieties.
 Here are a few ideas to get you started:

-- Peppermint: Add 1 drop of food grade peppermint essential oil to your mix, or a few drops of peppermint extract to your cup.
+- PEPPERMING: Add 1 drop of food grade peppermint essential oil to your mix, or a few drops of peppermint extract to your cup.

-- Mexican Chocolate: add 1 tsp cinnamon to your dry mix or a pinch to each cup.
+- MEXICAN HOT CHOCOLATE: add 1 tsp cinnamon to your dry mix or a pinch to each cup.

 I love topping ours with marshmallows (these ones and Trader Joe’s are vegan), a little coconut whipped cream (homemade or store-bought), crushed candy canes (these ones are dye free!), natural peppermint sticks (I find them at World Market or Sprouts), or a little grated chocolate.